-The main ingredient in any Little Women adaptation is chemistry among its actors, particularly the little women themselves.
+The main ingredient in any Little Women adaptation is chemistry among its actors, particularly the "little women" themselves.
 This film’s greatest strength is in the performances.
-There’s a high-energy, modern delivery from each girl which works in a family painted as outcasts who retreat into the safety of their home where they are allowed, and encouraged, to be themselves.
+There’s a high-energy, modern delivery from each girl that works in a family painted as outcasts who retreat into the safety of their home where they are allowed, and encouraged, to be themselves.

-No single performer carries the movie, though the film can’t work without Saoirse Ronan nailing the role of Jo, which she unmistakenly does.
-Everything from matching her posture to the book editor’s as he reads over her submission to the conviction of her frustrations expressed to her Marmee in the attic come across as genuine in complete understanding of her character.
+No single performer carries the movie, though the film can’t work without Saoirse Ronan nailing the role of Jo, which she unmistakably does.
+Everything from matching her posture to the book editor’s as he reads over her submission to the conviction of her frustrations expressed to her Marmee in the attic come across as genuine, she is in complete understanding of her character.

 As for the adult characters, Laura Dern is the perfect Marmee who feels like an older March sister rather than a commanding matriarch.
 Meryl Streep dials it back, doing just enough to earn her the role as the rich but crotchety Aunt March without chewing up the scenery.
 And Chris Cooper plays such a likable Mr. Laurence that it’s hard to believe his character ever had the reputation of being stern and unapproachable.

 I was less taken with Mr. March (Bob Odenkirk) whose portrayal of the elderly father seemed unsure and unmemorable.
 This version’s Hannah (Jayne Houdyshell) too seemed unsupportive and underused.

 And finally, James Norton as John Brooke comes across as less uptight until his ability to provide for his family is called into question by his exhausted wife.
 His reaction to his hurt feelings scares us into questioning whether Meg’s trapped in a controlling relationship until an unexpected apology barely redeems him.